top of page

 to mutually respectful relationships flowing between youth and adults embracing consent and kindness.

-to spacious learning that is interesting, experiential, balanced, and informs us of planetary, global, and local sustainability.
+to spacious learning that is interesting, experiential, and balanced.

 to self-determined learning that is relatable, fun, and satisfies personal goals that enrich and enliven us.